-Since then I have moved on to other endeavors outside of academia, but most of my linguistic works will continue to be available on this page (whose basic, early-2000s aesthetic increasingly feels like an appropriately nostalgic reminder of my grad school days).
-I don't really follow the literature anymore, so I'm not in a position to review papers or abstracts, or to discuss research in any sort of detail.
-But if we crossed paths somewhere in the academic world, feel free to send me an email to say hello!
-You can also connect with me on LinkedIn, but other than that I'm not on any social media.
+Since then I have moved on to other endeavors outside of academia, but most of my linguistic works will continue to be available on this page.
+I don't follow the literature anymore, so I'm not in a position to review papers or abstracts, or to discuss research in any sort of detail.
+However, please feel free to send me an email at the address above if you'd like to get in touch.

 Selected papers and handouts

 Wolf, Matthew (2005).
 An autosegmental theory of quirky mutations.
 In John Alderete, Chung-Hye Han, and Alexei Kochetov (eds.), Procedings of the Twenty-Fourth West Coast Conference on Formal Linguistics.
 Somerville, MA: Cascadilla Proceedings Project, pp. 370-378.
 Available as LingRef #1243.